Herbal Healing Salve Recipe for Damaged Skin

 - Measure the beeswax in the smaller pan and float it inside the pan of boiling water.
 This evenly distributes the heat and is important since beeswax should never be melted over direct heat.

-- When the beeswax is melted, pour in the herb-infused oils.
+- When the beeswax is melted, pour in the herb-infused oil.
 Stir with the spatula until the oils are just melted.
 Take the pan off the hot water and set it on a cloth or potholder.

 - You can use the salve immediately.
 As for shelf-life, it can be up to one year or the closest best-by date of the ingredients you used.
 Check for these on the back of all your bottles and remember that fresh oil is always best when cooking or making beauty products.